Dayonggu/pProfLNote/IQues/DesignPattern.md

 ### Design

-#### Pipes and Filters
-* Decompose a complex task into a series of separate elements that can be reused
-  * Break down the processing required for each stream into a set of separate components (or *filters*), each performing a single task
-  * The filters don't even have to be in the same datacenter or geographic location
-* **NOTE**: kind of like how we break the big task into reusable tasks and assemblize into workflow (pipeline of tasks)
-* Challenges
-  * Complexity, Reliability, Idempotency a must, Repeated messages, Context and state

 #### sidecar
 * put some "side" functionality in a side application,  co-located on the same host as the main service, and have the same life-cycle